• Skip to primary navigation

 • Sift the flour, baking powder, and salt in a wide bowl.
 Lightly stir in the sugar.

-• Cut the butter into cubes and rub them into the flour mixture with your fingertips until the mixture resembles crumbs.
+• Cut the butter into cubes and rub it into the flour mixture with your fingertips until the mixture resembles crumbs.
 Stir in the chopped cherries.

 • You will need about 1 ½ egg for the dough and ½ egg for the egg wash.
 Break one egg in a cup.
 Whisk lightly.
-Pour ½ of the egg into another bowl.
-Set the cup with the remaining egg aside.
+Pour ½ of the egg into another bowl and set it aside for brushing the scones before baking.

-• Cut scones: Turn the dough onto a floured surface and shape with your hands into a round shape, about 22 cm/ 8.7 inches diameter and 2,5 cm/ 1 inch thick.
+• Cut scones: Turn the dough onto a floured surface and shape with your hands into a round shape, about 9 inches/ 22 cm diameter and 1 inch/ 2.5 cm thick.
 Cut into 8 triangles, flouring the knife, if necessary.

-• Brush: Transfer the scones to the prepared baking tray and brush them with the remaining egg in the bowl.
+• Brush: Transfer the scones to the prepared baking sheet and brush them with the remaining egg in the bowl.
 Sprinkle with brown sugar.

 • Bake for about 12 minutes or until golden brown.
 Transfer to a wire rack and let cool.